fvilmos/smart_cam/README.md

 - http server - servs the detections
 - mqtt client - sends images to an mqtt broker

-Both can work together, the http server is usefull to verify easily the detections, responds to GET requests, so refresh is needed after detections.
+Both can work together, the http server is useful to verify easily the detections, response to GET requests, so refresh is needed after detections.
-If the chooesen option is the mqtt client, additional package is needed to be intalled.
-Recommanded is to use the [Paho MQTT Python Client](http://www.steves-internet-guide.com/into-mqtt-python-client/).
-The advantage using mqtt, is that additional information is provided beside the picture with detections:
+If the chosen option is the mqtt client, an additional package is needed to be installed.
+Recommended is to use the [Paho MQTT Python Client](http://www.steves-internet-guide.com/into-mqtt-python-client/).
+The advantage of using mqtt, is that additional information is provided beside the picture with detections:
 - status - indicates if the sensor is alive
-- labels - detection and detection accuracy is available in a string format - provideing more posibilities to filter the topic of interest
+- labels - detection and detection accuracy is available in a string format - providing more possibilities to filter the topic of interest
-- picture with detection (same as with http solution)
+- a picture with detection (same as with http solution)

 Before use this features, additional configuration si needed in the config.txt file:
 ```